applebuddy/TOEIC-Speaking-Study/README.md

 ## Q11

 Do you agree or disagree with the following statement?
+The most effective method of educating childrens to teach them one-on-one.

+- I agree that The most effective method of educatinig chilidrens to teach them one-on-one for many reasons.
+- first of all, if we educate childrens to teach them one-on-one, they can fully concentrate on their work, become productive, and have a better outcome. with their teacher.
+  - children will concentrate on their learning, become productive, and have a better outcome.
+  - also, chilidren will ask questions and share some ideas and opinions freely.
+- however, it is not really possible when i think about other options,
+- also, I think, this is what really matters now. society tells parents to their children one-on-one. but most parents don't follow that. so it is getting more and more important i think.
+- teaching them one-on-one is very important. it have positive effects on children. but they are not fully developed mentally and physically. so they need care and control from their teacher.
+- so, these are the reasons.

+Do you agree or disagree with the following statement?
 Employee satisfaction is vital to a company's success, Use specific ideas and examples to support you opinion.